As a singer you often hear terms like head voice, chest voice, and mixed voice and falsetto thrown around.

 Now there are other ways coaches look at this, but this explanation is the easiest one to understand, and the easiest one to use.

-My preferred method of teaching is to keep things very simple and easy to understand.
+My preferred method as a voice teacher is to keep things very simple and easy to understand.

 However if you would like to understand head voice from a technical view, here are the most important points.